|East Brunswick, New Jersey

 1-877-NJLAW4U (Toll Free)

-Todd Drayton is a civil trial attorney with Martin, Kane, Kuper whose litigation expertise crosses multiple practice areas.
-Mr. Drayton primarily represents victims in personal injury matters, which include medical malpractice, automobile accident, fall down and product liability cases.
-Mr. Drayton also presently manages the firm’s mass torts litigation department, which includes almost 70 clients with defective hip claims against Stryker Corporation and numerous other clients with claims against the manufacturers of Levaquin, a pharmaceutical drug linked to various tendon ruptures in the body.
+Todd Drayton is a civil trial attorney and senior associate with Martin, Kane & Kuper, LLC.
+His litigation expertise crosses multiple practice areas as Mr. Drayton represents personal injury victims in cases that involve medical malpractice, motor vehicle accidents, product liability, slip and fall injuries and various discrimination matters under New Jersey’s Law Against Discrimination (N.J.S.A.
+10:5-1 et seq.) and New Jersey’s Contentious Employee Protection Act (N.J.S.A.
+34:19-1 et seq.).
+Mr. Drayton also manages the firm’s mass torts litigation department, which in recent years included almost 70 clients with defective hip claims against Stryker Corporation and numerous other clients with claims against the manufacturers of Levaquin, a strong antibiotic linked to various tendon ruptures in the body.

-In February of this year, Mr. Drayton obtained a $125,000.00 settlement on behalf of Danielle Fitzhenry in a lawsuit brought against Liberty Mutual Insurance Company under the terms of Mrs. Fitzhenry’s uninsured motorist policy.
+In February 2012, Mr. Drayton obtained a $125,000 settlement on behalf of Danielle Fitzhenry in a lawsuit brought directly against Liberty Mutual Insurance Company under the terms of Mrs. Fitzhenry’s uninsured motorist policy.
 (See Fitzhenry v.
-Liberty Mutual) The insurance carrier sought to defend the matter on the grounds that Mrs. Fitzhenry’s injuries were not permanent and that, even if she did suffer a permanent injury, same was caused not by the subject accident, but a subsequent,intervening motor vehicle accident.
-To that end, Liberty Mutual offered Mrs. Fitzhenry $1,000.00 to settle the matter prior to trial.
-However, after the first week of trial and prior to the close of Mrs. Fitzhenry’s case, Liberty Mutual offered $125,000.00 to resolve the dispute.
+Liberty Mutual) The insurance carrier defended the matter on the grounds that Mrs. Fitzhenry’s injuries were not permanent and that, even if permanent, same were the result of a subsequent motor vehicle accident, not the subject accident.
+Thus, Liberty Mutual offered Mrs. Fitzhenry only $1,000 to resolve the matter at the beginning of trial.
+However, after only the first week of trial (and prior to the close of Mrs. Fitzhenry’s case), Liberty Mutual offered $125,000 to settle the case.

-within days of being prescribed a strong anticoagulant known as Lovenox.
-(See Singelyn v. lorio) Mr. Drayton prosecuted the matter against the late Ms. Singelyn’s pulmonologist, who was responsible for monitoring the medication but who failed to obtain urgent diagnostic studies needed to justify long-term use of the full therapeutic anticoagulation therapy with this drug.
-Although the case was tried to verdict, the parties reached the aforementioned compromise only seconds before the verdict was returned following three days of deliberation.
+In September 2011, Mr. Drayton obtained a $350,000 settlement on behalf of the Estate of Trese Ann Singelyn, a widow and mother of five who died within days of being prescribed a strong anticoagulant known as Lovenox.
+(See Singelyn v. lorio) Mr. Drayton prosecuted the matter against the late Ms. Singelyn’s pulmonologist, who was responsible for monitoring the medication but who failed to obtain the urgent diagnostics needed to justify long-term use of a full therapeutic dose of this drug.
+Although the case was successfully tried to unanimous verdict, the parties reached the aforementioned compromise only seconds before the verdict was returned three days in to the jury’s deliberation.

-In April 2010, Mr. Drayton appeared before the Appellate Division and successfully argued the matter of Ruben Betancourt v.
-Trinitas Hospital, a high profile case involving controversial end-of-life issues, which include a patient’s constitutional right to direct his or her own healthcare.
-At issue in Betancourt was whether or not Trinitas Hospital, over objection of the Betancourt family, could unilaterally terminate life-sustaining medical care to Reuben Betancourt based upon its own internal opinion that continued treatment was “medically futile.”
-In August, the Appellate Division rendered a published opinion agreeing with Mr. Drayton and several amicus curae appearing on behalf of the Betancourt family, and dismissing Trinitas Hospital’s appeal.
-By declaring moot all issues raised by the hospital, the Appellate Division let stand the lower court ruling that denied Trinitas Hospital from unilaterally terminating Mr. Betancourt’s life-sustaining medical care.
+In addition to his trial work, Mr. Drayton has also appeared before the Appellate Division of the New Jersey Superior Court.
+In April 2010, he successfully argued the matter of Ruben Betancourt v.
+Trinitas Hospital, another high profile case involving controversial end-of-life issues.
+At the center of this controversy was the issue of whether or not Trinitas Hospital could unilaterally terminate life-sustaining medical care to Reuben Betancourt – over objection of his family – based upon the hospital’s own internal opinion that continued treatment was “medically futile.”
+In August 2010, the Appellate Division rendered a published opinion agreeing with Mr. Drayton and several amicus curae who appeared on behalf of the Betancourt family.
+The Court thereafter dismissed the Hospital’s appeal, declaring moot all issues raised by the hospital.
+In short, the Appellate Division let stand the lower court ruling that prohibited Trinitas Hospital from unilaterally terminating Mr. Betancourt’s life-sustaining medical care.

 For further reaction to the decision, see the below articles.

-Prior to joining Martin Kane Kuper Mr. Drayton practiced in the areas of product liability, pharmaceutical injury and asbestos litigation with the law firm of Seeger Weiss LLP of New York for nearly a decade.
+Prior to joining Martin, Kane & Kuper, Mr. Drayton represented injured parties in litigation that included product liability claims, pharmaceutical injury and asbestos litigation.
+To that end, he spent nearly a decade with the law firm of Seeger Weiss LLP in New York.

 Mr. Drayton received his Juris Doctor degree from the Temple University James E. Beasley School of Law in Philadelphia, Pennsylvania.
 While in law school, he received several distinctions, including the highest honors for legal writing and research.
 Prior to law school, Mr. Drayton graduated from Virginia Tech University in Blacksburg, Virginia.
 As an undergraduate, he earned a Bachelor of Arts degree with a double major in Political Science and English, and was inducted into Sigma Tau Delta, National English Honor Society.
 There, too, Mr. Drayton distinguished himself receiving numerous academic honors, most notably “Collegiate Scholastic All-American Scholar” and “Distinguished African-American Student.”

-Mr. Drayton is admitted to practice before all courts in the State of New Jersey and the Commonwealth of Pennsylvania.
+Mr. Drayton is admitted to practice law before all courts in the State of New Jersey and in the Commonwealth of Pennsylvania.

 Areas of Practice: